rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 ### 1. Abstract

-If an enumeration data type with the same name exists at the system level and inside a component, BridgePoint currently gives a syntax error that reads there are mulitple enumerations found.
-This issue is raised to provide a mechanism that allows types with the same name to exist without this error.
+If an enumeration type with the same name exists at the system level and inside a component, BridgePoint currently gives a syntax error that reads there are mulitple enumerations found.
+This issue is raised to provide a mechanism that allows scoped types with the same name to exist without this error.

 #
 ### 2. Document References